Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Add the logs:GetLogEvents action to the second Allow statement.
 - [x] Add the logs:GetLogEvents action to the second Allow statement.

 ### A company plans to create individual child accounts within an existing organization in IAM Organizations for each of its DevOps teams.
-IAM CloudTrail has been enabled and configured on all accounts to write audit logs to an Amazon S3 bucket in a centralized IAM account.
+AWS CloudTrail has been enabled and configured on all accounts to write audit logs to an Amazon S3 bucket in a centralized IAM account.
 A security engineer needs to ensure that DevOps team members are unable to modify or disable this configuration.
 How can the security engineer meet these requirements?

 - [ ] Create an IAM policy that prohibits changes to the specific CloudTrail trail and apply the policy to the IAM account root user.
 - [ ] Create an S3 bucket policy in the specified destination account for the CloudTrail trail that prohibits configuration changes from the IAM account root user in the source account.